CalamooseLabs/robomoose/README.md

 ## TODO

-- [ ] Create the Builder class to handle the transpile and build process.
-- [ ] Create the Loader class to handle the loading of the modules from the producer servers.
+- [ ] Create the install script, either using shell script or Deno run script.
-- [ ] Create the Watcher class to handle the watching of the files and triggering the builder to create the new modules.
+- [ ] Create the kintsugi command which will start with the arguments of fixImports, which will create the .robomoose/kinstsugi folder which will resolve the blank imports for kintsugi, for the editor.
+It will also add the .robomoose to .gitignore.